hazelcast/hazelcast/docs/design/sql/14-keyed-watermark-support.md

 The processor currently uses a queue to which it adds both events and watermarks, as they are received.
-This preserves the original order of events w.r.t. watermarks, so no change is needed.
+This preserves the original order of events w.r.t. watermarks, so no substantial change is needed.
+There's an optimization that if the last element in the queue is a watermark, it is replaced and not added.
+Here we need to check that it's a watermark with the same key.

 ##### Unordered